juliakourela/EDAL-data-storage/README.md

 # EDAL-data-storage
-A Jupyter Notebook for storage of geospatial emissions and energy usage data in GeoJSON form.
+A Jupyter Notebook for storage of geospatial emissions and energy usage data in GeoJSON format.

 **Dependencies:** pandas, json